Best Sleeping Pads for Backpacking of 2025

 Lengths: 72”, 72” wide, 77”

-The lightest full length inflatable sleeping pad is the Therm-a-Rest NeoAir UberLite.
-There’s been significant fanfare about this air pad—enough that we wrote a whole section on What is the Lightest Sleeping Pad?
+Up until several months ago, the lightest full length inflatable sleeping pad was the Therm-a-Rest NeoAir UberLite.
+There’s been significant fanfare about this air pad.
 In this section, we also explain some of the issues with the UberLite, mainly that durability is an issue.
+We can confidently say that the NEMO Tensor Elite Mummy, our new winner for best ultralight sleeping pad (review above) is a much better ultralight choice.

 The fabric is see-through, which is a little disconcerting.
 If you choose this pad, we recommend using it with a groundsheet and bathtub floor on your tent.
 We also recommend checking your campsite and clothing for anything that could damage the fabric.